Death toll tops 40 after Ida's remnants blindside Northeast

 In Washington, President Joe Biden assured Northeast residents that federal first responders were on the ground to help clean up.

-As Ida’s remnants hit New York, some highways flooded, garbage bobbed in streaming streets and water cascaded into the city’s subway tunnels, trapping at least 17 trains and halting service until early morning.
+In New York, nearly 500 vehicles were abandoned on flooded highways, garbage bobbed in streaming streets and water cascaded into the city’s subway tunnels, trapping at least 17 trains and disrupting service all day.
 Videos online showed riders standing on seats in swamped cars.
-All riders were evacuated safely, officials said.
+All were safely evacuated, with police aiding 835 riders and scores of people elsewhere, including a 94-year-old man on a highway, Harrison said.

-At one Queens development, water filled the sunken patio of a basement apartment, then broke through a glass door, trapping a 48-year-old woman in 6 feet (2 meters) of water.
-Neighbors unsuccessfully tried for an hour to save her.
+At one Queens development, neighbors unsuccessfully tried for an hour to save a 48-year-old woman after water broke through the glass patio door of her basement apartment, trapping her in 6 feet (2 meters) of water.

-“She was screaming, ‘Help me, help me, help me!’
-We all came to her aid, trying to get her out.
-But it was so strong – the thrust of the water was so strong,” said the building’s assistant superintendent, Jayson Jordan.

-Neighbors described hearing screaming from the complex at about 11 p.m. as water flowed down the street, pushing dumpsters and cars around.

-“Sandy had nothing on this,” resident Jennifer Vilchez said, referring to 2012′s Superstorm Sandy.
+Police were still going door-to-door in flooded areas Thursday evening and didn’t have a firm number of unaccounted-for people, Chief of Department Rodney Harrison said.

-Greg Turner, who lives in another part of the city, said his 87-year-old mother started calling 911 from the complex at 8 p.m. when the water started rising in her apartment.
-High water kept him and his brother from getting to her.
+Greg Turner, who lives elsewhere in the northern New Jersey city, said his 87-year-old mother started calling 911 when water began rising in her apartment at 8 p.m.
+He and his brother couldn’t get there because of the deluge.

 As midnight approached, the water reached her neck, he said.
 Rescuers finally cut through the floor of the apartment above and pulled her to safety.